Fundamentals of Clinical and Translational Science (FunCaTS) Program

 - Non-Mayo Participants: Register here.

-This online program can be completed in approximately five hours and includes the following modules.
-Note that modules take anywhere from 15-60 minutes to one hour to complete.
+The FunCaTS online program can be completed in approximately five hours and includes the following modules.
+Note that modules take anywhere from 15 to 60 minutes to complete.

 Introduction to Clinical and Translational Research | 20 minutes

-Anthony J. Windebank, M.D., provides a high-level introduction to clinical and translational research — from basic research to studying populations — why it is important at all levels of practice to understand research, and how it contributes to better care of practice and patients.
+Anthony J. Windebank, M.D., provides a high-level introduction to clinical and translational research — from basic research to studying populations — including why it is important at all levels of practice to understand research and how it contributes to better care of practice and patients.

 Developing a Research Question | 15 minutes